radio-astro-tools/spectral-cube/docs/smoothing.rst

     kernel = Gaussian1DKernel(2.5)
     new_cube = cube.spectral_smooth(kernel)

-This can be useful if you want to interpolate onto a coarser grid but maintain Nyquist sampling.
-You can then use the `~spectral_cube.SpectralCube.spectral_interpolate` method to regrid your smoothed spectrum onto a new grid.
+This can be useful if you want to regrid onto a coarser grid but maintain Nyquist sampling.
+You can then use the `~spectral_cube.SpectralCube.spectral_regrid` method to regrid your smoothed spectrum onto a new grid.

 Say, for example, you have a cube with 0.5 km/s resolution, but you want to